AleG67/ReplyInvestmentChallenge/README.md

 In this repo you can find the code for my "toy" Machine Learning models developed in the context of the Reply Investment challenge.

 This project is not meant to be realistic or useful for actual trading.
-It was simply developed as a coding exercise to apply some of the codinf skills I was learning and tacklle with some real-world problems related to models storage, data colletion, etc....
+It was simply developed as a coding exercise to apply some of the coding skills I was learning and tackle with some problems related to models storage, data colletion, etc....
 See streamlit app for more details on the project.

 In the **FunctionsINVCHA.py** file you can find the functions I've written for this project.